stefanpejcic/docs/documentation/docs/admin/000_intro.md

 sidebar_position: 1
 ---

-# Getting Started with OpenAdmin
+# Get Started with OpenAdmin

 The OpenAdmin offers an administrator-level interface where you can efficiently handle tasks such as creating and managing users, setting up hosting plans, configuring backups, and editing OpenPanel settings.